Faith Under Fire: The True Story Behind the Lifetime Movie

 Where is Antoinette Tuff Now?

-Antoinette Tuff was working at the front office of the elementary school when the shooter walked in.
-She was able to talk him out of doing anything.
-This incident turned the nation’s attention towards her.
-Her neighbors commented about how she was friendly yet private.
+Antoinette Tuff was working at the elementary school’s front office when the shooter walked in.
+She talked him out of doing anything, which turned the nation’s attention to her.
+Her neighbors commented on how friendly yet private she was.

 Tuff also has her own nonprofit, titled Kids on the Move for Success, Inc. The idea is to help underprivileged children find their foothold in the world.
 Currently, she remains an author, public speaker, and national expert.
 She is known for teaching her ‘Tuff tactics’, including compassion, control, and confidence.